Though it can be difficult to keep your criminal charges private in Colorado, under certain conditions, it is possible.

 As you know, a criminal record can negatively affect your life in a variety of important ways and prevent you from acquiring employment and housing, admittance to colleges and universities, denial of certain professional licenses, loan denials, and a compromised reputation.

 Before the internet, complex bureaucratic hurdles had to be jumped to get access to a person’s criminal history.
-But these days most anyone can search your name through both private companies and government agencies that allow the public easy access to damaging, embarrassing information.
+But these days, almost anyone can search your name through both private companies and government agencies that allow the public easy access to damaging, embarrassing information.

 Every detail of any arrest, the specific criminal charges, court hearing dates, and case resolution can be found by anyone, even when you’ve been found not guilty or your charges were dismissed.

 For good or bad, depending upon your perspective, Colorado allows almost complete public access to criminal court records.
-Thought it’s unfair, any person with access to the internet can review your records and use the information to discriminate against you.
+Though it’s unfair, any person with access to the internet can review your records and use the information to discriminate against you.

 However, though challenging, there are some ways to keep your records from an employer, university, financial institution, landlord, licensing agency, and the public from learning your history.

-Fortunately, under certain conditions, if you do not have any criminal convictions in Colorado, ways to have your record(s) cleared from the public eye.
+Fortunately, under certain conditions, if you do not have any criminal convictions in Colorado, there are ways to have your record(s) cleared from the public eye.

 Sealing A Criminal Record in Colorado

 It is usually not possible to expunge or seal your conviction from a criminal record in Colorado.
 This holds true even if you have completed probation.
 However, there are exceptions for municipal violations, petty offenses, crimes involving controlled substances, and a few others.

 If you were arrested and released without ever being charged with a crime, or if you were arrested and charged with a crime but never convicted, in either of these cases, you could potentially have your record sealed.
 After you have sealed your record, it will be as if your arrest or charge never occurred, with respect to records only, of course.
 In general, you will not have to disclose this information in the future if you wish not to.